creativeArtie/Writer-Studio/README.md

 ### Heading and outline

 A heading or an outline can have an [id](#id) that can be linked to a different point of file.
-The syntax is `@category>id:` and it set before the first text, other than the syntax used to indicated the heading and outline style.
+The syntax is `@category-id:` and it set before the first text, other than the syntax used to indicated the heading and outline style.
 Refers to the section by using [`<@id>`](#hyperlink).